pollfish/docs/android-v6/universal.md

 1. Obtain a Publisher Account
 2. Register a new App on on Pollfish Dashboard and copy the given API key
 3. Download and import Pollfish .aar file
-4. Import Google Play Services into your project
-5. Embed Pollfish in your code and call init
+4. Embed Pollfish in your code and call init
-6. Update your privacy policy, enable **releaseMode** and publish on Google Play
+6. Update your privacy policy, enable **releaseMode** and publish
 7. Request your account to get verified from Pollfish Team

-> **Note:** Apps designed for [Children and Families program](https://play.google.com/about/families/ads-monetization/) should not be using Pollfish SDK, since Pollfish does not collect responses from users less than 16 years old

 <br/>